tobberacing/ButtonKit/README.md

 }
 ````

+To implement a third size, simply add another case, for example `mini` with `30` as value.

 ## 4. Adding an action

 Actions can be implemented either by using the `selectionBlock` or by setting a delegate.
 Blocks are the recommended easiest way.